Vertex Splitting, Coincident Realisations and Global Rigidity of Braced Triangulations: Contractible edges in plane triangulations

-Hama and Nakamoto \cite{HM}, see also Brinkman et al \cite{BLSC}, showed that every 4-connected plane triangulation $T$ other than the octahedron has an edge $e$ such that $T/e$ is a 4-connected plane triangulation.
-We will obtain more detailed information on the distribution of such contractible edges in this section.
-We will frequently use the facts that $T/e$ is 4-connected if and only if $e$ belongs to no separating 4-cycle of $T$, that no separating 4-cycle in a 4-connected triangulation can have a chord, and that no proper subgraph of a 4-connected triangulation can be a plane triangulation.
+Hama and Nakamoto \cite{HM}, see also Brinkmann et al \cite{BLSC}, showed that every 4-connected plane triangulation $T$ other than the octahedron has an edge $e$ such that $T/e$ is a 4-connected plane triangulation.
+For the analysis of braced triangulations, we will need more detailed information on the distribution of such contractible edges.
+We will frequently use the following well known properties of a 4-connected plane triangulation $T$. \begin{itemize} \item $T/e$ is 4-connected if and only if $e$ belongs to no separating 4-cycle of $T$. \item No separating 4-cycle in $T$ can have a chord. \item No proper subgraph of $T$ can be a plane triangulation. \item The octahedron is the unique 4-connected plane triangulation with at most six vertices. \end{itemize}

 Our first lemma is statement (b) in the proof of \cite[Theorem 0.1]{BLSC}.
 We include a proof for the sake of completeness.